igarcia11235/BaccaratGame/README.md

 Welcome to my Baccarat Program!
 This is an enhanced and upgraded version of a Project I did in my Software Design course.
 It includes a visually appealing UI and a turn-by-turn interactive element when facing the computer.
 This game was developed in Java using JavaFX.
 The game follows traditional Baccarat rules.

+## How to Play
+Here is a simple [guide](https://fallsviewcasinoresort.com/content/dam/fallsview/PDF/Playing/FCR-BaccaratGuide.pdf) on how to play Baccarat

 ## Installation
 1. Clone the repository.
 2. Open the Maven Project in your preferred IDE supporting Java.